klange/toaruos/README.md

 The legacy BIOS loader has been tested in VirtualBox and VMWare.
 For both, set up a virtual machine with an "Other (64-bit)" guest OS and attach the CD image.
 A least 32MB of display memory and 1GB of RAM are recommended.
 Some hardware configurations may not be supported.

-For testing with EFI systems or on real hardware, [GRUB is recommended](https://github.com/klange/toaruos-grub/tree/misaka) until the native EFI loader is rewritten.
+EFI systems are also supported, though the EFI loader remains experimental.
+ToaruOS can also be booted in Multiboot-compatible loaders, such as [GRUB](https://github.com/klange/toaruos-grub/tree/misaka).

 ## Community